 I was recently reminded by a fellow reader that some foods are not just foods for the body, but foods for the Soul!

-Old recipes can be enjoyed for what they are, of course, but often they are made even better for the old memories they bring back to mind.
+Old recipes can be enjoyed for what they are, of course, but often they are made even better for the old memories they bring back to a person.

-As I told him, these special dishes are to be savored twice; once for the wonderful flavors, but while eating, you may find yourself savoring the memories that are brought to mind.
+As I told him, these special dishes are to be savored twice; once for the wonderful flavors, but while eating, you may find yourself savoring those special memories of times gone by.